 shifted a bit by the window manager decorations.
 There will be an

-even more interesting effect if -scale is used.
+even more interesting effect if -scale

 Also, if the XKEYBOARD is supported and the XBell "beeps" once, you get